-Sections in PowerPoint are not just meant for managing your slides easily, but they can also help you quickly reorder large sets of adjacent slides.
-For example, you can create a Section including all slides you want to reorder, and then move that Section along with all the slides that it contains to the required position.
-In this tutorial we'll show you how you can reorder Sections within PowerPoint 2010:
+In PowerPoint, Sections are not just for effective and easy management of your slides, but they can also let you quickly reorder large blocks of adjacent slides.
+All you got to do is to place all slides you want to reorder within a single Section, and then move that Section along with all the slides that it contains.
+In this tutorial we'll show you how you can reorder Sections within PowerPoint 2013:

 - Open your presentation, within which you have already added Sections.
-Then, change to Slide Sorter view, as shown in Figure 1 so that you can easily view your Sections.
+Then, change to Slide Sorter view, as shown in Figure 1 so that you can easily access the Sections.

 Figure 1: Presentation opened within the Slide Sorter view

-- Now, right-click on the name of the Section to be moved.
-In Figure 2 you can see that we have chosen the Section named 'First Rule' for reordering.
+- Now, right-click on the name of the Section to be moved, in Figure 2 you can see that we have chosen the Section named 'Project Overview' for reordering.
 Within the contextual menu that appears, you will find two reordering options: Move Section Up and Move Section Down, as shown highlighted in red within Figure 2.

 Figure 2: Options to move the selected Section

-- Let us now explore both options for moving a selected Section:
+- Let us explore both options for moving section: